Hope Valley, Durham, North Carolina: History

 Hope Valley's original developers were Jesse Mebane of Greensboro, North Carolina and Walter Sharpe of Burlington, North Carolina (Mebane and Sharpe, Inc.).
 Early investors included many local residents and Greensboro's Richardson Family (Richardson - Vicks Pharmaceuticals) who later took control of the development and renaming the corporation Hope Valley, Inc.

 In a rare collaboration, Donald Ross, Aymar Embury II, and Robert Cridland came together to create Hope Valley.
 Ross designed the 18 hole golf course, Embury designed the French Eclectic style Country Club Clubhouse, and Cridland designed the roadways and landscape.

 The Hope Valley Country Club (HVCC) golf course has undergone a multimillion-dollar renovation and restoration, with a major focus on its greens.
 The Hope Valley Country Club created by a collaboration of the development's original backers and Durham business leaders has been the careful steward of this Donald Ross "Gem" for over 80 years.
 The first golf professional was Marshall Crichton (1926–1960) and the course has had a member of the Crichton family on staff ever since.
 In the Spring of 2013 HVCC completed a renovation of its swimming pools and surrounding wet areas.
 The club also has an active year-round tennis program with seven clay courts, two hard courts, and four pickleball courts.

 The neighborhood is experiencing infill as retiring and moving residents sell their side lots, mid-century ranches and investment properties.
-There have also been some (tragic) examples of "tear down" purchases.
+There have also been some examples of "tear down" purchases.
 The homes of some of Durham's first and second generation business, education and social leaders including Russell Barringer, Frank Kenan, Herschel Caldwell, Wilburt Davison, and John Moorhead have been razed for new residential construction.

 The Hubert Teer House, a Hope Valley landmark from 1932, is well known for the exact miniature model of it that Mr. Teer built on the grounds as a playhouse for his daughter.
 It underwent a significant and sympathetic restoration by its current resident Mr. Teer's above-mentioned daughter and her husband prior to 2002.